ErikSeewald/AR-Bloonshoot/README.md

 https://playcanv.as/p/3231c714/ *MOBILE ONLY* \
 https://archive.vrketing.de/2023/praktikum/bloonshoot/ *MOBILE AND PC MOBILE EMULATORS*

-(If this text is still here then I still haven't gone back to replace framerate timers with proper delta time..)
+(If this text is still here then I still haven't replaced framerate timers with proper delta time..)